szaydel/integraty/docs/integraty/extprog.md

 and/or from the end, i.e. the tail of the list of lines from stderr.
 If a pattern results in some subset of original lines, this subset will be subject to application of 'skip_head' and/or 'skip_tail'.
-In other words, skipping of lines occurs after application of 'pattern' and 'exclude' parameters, not before.
+In other words, skipping of lines occurs after application of `pattern` and `exclude` parameters, not before.

 #### Arguments